-How to get maximum value from Jira dashboards and Jira gadgets?
-That’s a common question the administrators of the tool can make to themselves when creating reports for projects aiming to effectively track multiple projects using Jira; In this publication, we will explain how to maximize your work with the gadgets and dashboards from Jira, with the addition of Profields to the equation.
+How to get maximum value from Jira gadgets and Jira dashboards to track the progress of multiple projects?
+That’s a question the administrators of the tool can make to themselves when creating reports for projects aiming to find the best way to track multiple projects using Jira; In this publication, we will explain how to maximize your work with the gadgets, and the Jira dashboard multiple projects, it will only be necessary to add Profieds to the equation.
 Keep reading.

 If you work with Jira, you may already know Jira dashboards and gadgets, and you may likely know their value when obtaining Jira reports and organize work.
 If that’s not the case, come with us throughout this blog post, we’ll explain:

-Lets’ get started by giving some context about two important pieces in Jira to get reports for projects; for that, an in-depth perspective from Atlassian itself:
+Lets’ get started by giving some context about two important pieces in Jira to get reports for projects: gadgets and dashboards, following this way, we will show the best way to keep track of multiple projects in Jira; let's go with the perspective from Atlassian itself:

 Atlassian perfectly defines in their documentation what a dashboard in Jira is.
 We could define it as a landing page in the tool where you can add small and specific pieces of information called gadgets, it comes with statistics and/or summaries of your issues and projects:

 "Your dashboard is the main display you see when you log in to Jira.
 You can create multiple dashboards from different projects, or multiple dashboards for one massive overview of all the work you're involved with.

 You can create a personal dashboard and add gadgets to keep track of assignments and issues you're working on.
 Dashboards are designed to display gadgets that help you organize your projects, assignments, and achievements in different charts."

 This is a graphic example of a dashboard in Jira: